-Gap insurance, also known as loan-lease payoff coverage, can provide valuable protection during the early years of your car's life if you have a loan or a lease.
+Gap insurance, also known as loan-lease payoff coverage, can provide valuable financial protection during the early years of your car's life if you have a loan or a lease.

 If a loss occurs, gap car insurance will pay the difference between the actual cash value (ACV) of the vehicle and the current outstanding balance on your loan or lease.
 Sometimes it will also pay your regular insurance deductible.